 Infrared Type: Far, Near, Mid, or Full-Spectrum

-The majority of units on the market — including five of the seven on this list — deliver far-infrared only.
-Far-infrared is the longest wavelength, penetrates deepest into soft tissue, and is most associated with the core temperature elevation, detoxification response, and cardiovascular benefits that drive most people to buy a sauna in the first place.
-It is the correct baseline.
+Most units on the market — including five of the seven reviewed here — deliver far-infrared only.
+Far-infrared penetrates deepest into soft tissue and is most associated with the core temperature elevation, detoxification, and cardiovascular benefits that drive most buyers to the category.
+It’s the correct baseline for general use.

 EMF Ratings